Michael A. Taylor Player Props: Twins vs. Cardinals

 Michael A. Taylor At The Plate

-- Taylor has an RBI in 20 of 88 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Taylor has picked up an RBI in 22.5% of his games this season, with more than one RBI in 9.0% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 25 games this season (28.4%), including multiple runs in four games.
+- In 28.1% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (4.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.